-Fiscal policy: Government's expenditure and tax policy, an important means of moderating the upswings and downswings of the business cycle.
+Fiscal policy: The government's expenditure and tax policy, is an important means of moderating the upswings and downswings of the business cycle.

 Foreign Exchange: Claims on a country by another, held in the form of currency of that country.
-Foreign 'exchange system enables one currency to be exchanged for another thus facilitation trade between countries.
+The foreign exchange system enables one currency to be exchanged for another thus facilitating trade between countries.

 Foreign Exchange Rate: Prices of the domestic currency in terms of foreign currencies.

-Indirect taxes: Taxes levied on goods purchased by the consumer (and exported by the producer) for which the tax payer's liabilities varies in proportion to the quantity of particular goods purchased or sold.
+Indirect taxes: Taxes levied on goods purchased by the consumer (and exported by the producer) for which the taxpayer's liabilities vary in proportion to the number of particular goods purchased or sold.